bntumb/calculate-paint/README.md

 ## Overview

-The Paint Calculator is a web-based application designed to help users accurately estimate the amount of paint needed for their painting projects.
-By providing dimensions and additional specifications of the walls, the application calculates the total area to be painted, accounting for any areas to exclude such as windows and doors.
-This tool is ideal for homeowners, painters, and contractors who want to streamline their planning process and avoid overbuying or underbuying paint.
+The Paint Calculator is a web-based application designed to help users accurately estimate the amount of paint needed for their painting projects and what it would cost.

 ## Installation
-To run the Paint Calculator locally, simply clone the repository and open the index.html file in your web browser:
+To run the Paint Calculator locally, clone the repository and open the index.html file in a web browser:
 ```bash
 git clone https://github.com/bntumb/calculate-paint/
 cd paint-calculator